GPillai08/conclave-samples/Wallet/README.md

 To run the host in any other mode, add `-PenclaveMode=[mock|simulation|debug|Release]` to the end of the gradlew command line in the usual manner.
 If running on a Mac, you can use `container-gradle`, also in the usual way.

 Note that the host has been configured by default to listen on port 9999 (versus the Spring Boot default of 8080) in order to be compatible with the default in the container-gradle script.
 If connecting to a non mock-mode enclave you will need to ensure the enclave constraint used by the client matches the enclave that is actually running.
-See `EventManagerClient.properties` to see how the client constraint is set.
+See `WalletManagerClient.properties` to see how the client constraint is set.

 To run the client in native mode, execute `./gradlew client:nativeImage` from the project's root folder.
 You can edit the `event-client.sh` script in the client folder to make the new native image the default for the demo scripts.
 If the native build of the client fails, see the notes in `configure-native-image-build.sh`